h3/django-duke-client/docs/project_configuration.rst

     eggs +=
      ipython

-If you wish to overwrite instead, simply remove the `+` sign.
+If you wish to overwrite it instead, simply remove the `+` sign.

 Configurations